Bumluck/Bumluck/README.md

 #### About Me:

 - Favorite movie right now is No Other Choice
-- I enjoy playing games of many genres.
+- I enjoy playing games of any genre.
 Some examples of them are:
     - White Knuckle
     - Satisfactory
     - Timberborn
+- Can't drink any carbonated drinks.
+(My nose gets fizzy)
+- I'm Korean, so I get to eat a lot of Korean food.
+- **Hobbies**: Watching Movies/TV, Learning about random things in programming, Theme Parks
 <!--
 **Bumluck/Bumluck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.